If you’re looking for a Bankruptcy Attorney in Ohio, you’re probably in the Danger Zone!

 When they sue, they get a judgment against you, but cannot collect, as you have nothing that, legally, they can take.

 Of course, your goal is to end this “judgment-proof” status as soon as possible.
-You should be thinking ahead.
+Start thinking ahead.

 You need to protect the paycheck when you get it.